grddavies/TICC/README.md

 ## Example Usage

 See `example.py` for usage, and comparison with a Gaussian Mixture Model.
+Requires `matplotlib` and `networkx` for visualisations.

 ## References